 ECHI project documentation

-The following table provides an overview of final reports from the 4 projects and 1 project work package (wp) that have been dedicated to the development and maintenance of the ECHI so far.
+Overview of reports from the 4 projects and 1 project work package (wp) on the development and maintenance of the ECHI so far

 |Project||Period||First author and year of final report|